Building X10 from Source

 Updating and rebuilding

-Almost always after updating your code from svn, you will need to do a fairly complete rebuilt.
+After updating your code from git, you probably need to do a fairly complete rebuild.

 ant squeakyclean dist